Joystream/orion/docs/developer-guide/tutorials/authentication-api.md

 - **_Auth API_** - Orion's authentication REST API, separate from the Orion GraphQL API
 - **_GraphQL API_** - Orion's GraphQL API, exposing all the GraphQL queries and mutations, accessible only by authenticated users,
 - **_User_** - any user of the _Client App_ / Orion, regarldess of whether they have a registered Gateway account or not,
-- **_Anonymous user_** - a user who either doesn't have a Gateway account or is not logged in to a Gateway account and therefore uses [anonymous authentication](#anonymous-authentication).
+- **_Anonymous user_** - a user who either doesn't have a Gateway account or is not logged in to a Gateway account and therefore uses [anonymous authentication](#anonymous-auth).
 - **_Root user_** - a special kind of a user, typically a gateway operator, with extra privileges to execute certain _GraphQL API_ queries and mutations.
 It is initially created during database migration step based on the environment variables provided by the gateway administrator.
 - **_Gateway account owner_** - _User_ that has registered and owns a Gateway account.
 - **_Authenticated request_** - a request which inlcudes a valid session cookie (as described [here](#sessions-and-authenticated-requests)) and can therefore be associated with an existing, active session (stored in Orion's database).
 - **_Authentication request_** - a request to perform the authentication and start a new session (either `POST /login` or `POST /anonymous-auth`).
-- **_Gateway account_** - an account that exists in Orion's database and can be logged in to, not to be confused with _Blockchain account_.
-Many _Blockchain accounts_ can be associated with a single _Gateway account_.
+- **_Gateway account_** - an account that exists in Orion's database and can be logged in to, not to be confused with _Blockchain account_ or _Blockchain membership_.
+Each _Gateway account_ is associated with exactly one _Blockchain account_ (which can be chnaged via `POST /change-account` endpoint) and exactly one _Blockchain membership_ (which is immutable).
 - **_Blockchain account_** - an account that exists on the Joystream blockchain and can be identified with an address, such as `j4W7rVcUCxi2crhhjRq46fNDRbVHTjJrz6bKxZwehEMQxZeSf` for example.
-A _Blockchain account_ can be associated with a _Gateway account_ and a valid signature from a _Blockchain account_ can be used to authenticate as _Gateway account owner_.
+A _Blockchain account_ can be associated with exactly one _Gateway account_.
+- **_Blockchain membership_** - a [membership created on a Joystream blockchain](https://handbook.joystream.org/system/memberships), which can be identified with a `handle`.
+A _Blockchain membership_ can be associated with exactly one _Gateway account_.

 # Auth API overview